e

 Abdelmajid Ennabli (1937– )

-Conservator of the archaeologogical sites of Carthage and of the Musée national de Carthage; driving force behind the UNESCO campaign to save the city (1972–1992).
+Conservator of the archaeologogical sites and national museum Carthage; driving force behind the UNESCO campaign to save Carthage (1972–1992).

 Esse